AnahitaS/JSTrafficSimulator/README.md

 * Recorded metrics can be downloaded in CSV files for further analysis

 # Simulation Scenarios
-Three scenarios of no control, ALINEA ramp metering, and proposed ramp metering are provided here.
+Three scenarios of no control, ALINEA ramp metering, and proposed ramp metering are provided below.
 Running the simulation with animation on is time consuming, so all three scenarios are limited to one hour (7:00-8:00AM) intervals with speed set to 150 frames per second.
 Running each scenario on a fast web browser (Google Chrome) and computer takes about 20 seconds.

 * [No Ramp Control Scenario](https://saeedt.github.io/JSTrafficSimulator/index)
 * [ALINEA Ramp Metering](https://saeedt.github.io/JSTrafficSimulator/index_alinea)